mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 ## Configure Gitaly Cluster

 [Gitaly Cluster](../gitaly/praefect.md) is a GitLab provided and recommended fault tolerant solution for storing Git repositories.
-In this configuration every Git repository is stored on every Gitaly node in the cluster, with one being designated the primary, and failover occurs automatically if the primary node goes down.
+In this configuration, every Git repository is stored on every Gitaly node in the cluster, with one being designated the primary, and failover occurs automatically if the primary node goes down.

-The recommended Cluster setup includes the following components:
+The recommended cluster setup includes the following components:

-- 3 Gitaly nodes - Replicated storage of Git repositories
+- 3 Gitaly nodes: Replicated storage of Git repositories.
-- 3 Praefect nodes - Router and transaction manager for Gitaly Cluster
+- 3 Praefect nodes: Router and transaction manager for Gitaly Cluster.
-- 1 Praefect PostgreSQL node - Database server for Praefect
-  - A third party solution is currently required for Praefect database connections to be made HA
+- 1 Praefect PostgreSQL node: Database server for Praefect.
+A third-party solution is required for Praefect database connections to be made highly available.

-A load balancer is also required for Praefect.
-In this guide we use the Internal Load Balancer node for this.
+- 1 load balancer: A load balancer is required for Praefect.
+In this guide we use the internal load balancer node for this.

 This section will detail how to configure the recommended standard setup in order.
-For more advanced setups please refer to the [Gitaly Cluster documentation](../gitaly/praefect.md).
+For more advanced setups refer to the [standalone Gitaly Cluster documentation](../gitaly/praefect.md).

 ### Configure Praefect PostgreSQL

-Praefect, the routing and transaction manager for Gitaly Cluster, requires a database to store data on Gitaly Cluster status.
+Praefect, the routing and transaction manager for Gitaly Cluster, requires its own database server to store data on Gitaly Cluster status.

-**As noted earlier in this guide [Praefect currently requires a third party PostgreSQL database solution to achieve full High Availability](../gitaly/praefect.md#postgresql)**.
-In addition to this it should be noted that Praefect also currently requires its own separate database server.

-We hope to offer a built in solutions for these restrictions in the future but in the meantime a non HA PostgreSQL server can be set up via Omnibus GitLab, which this section will detail.
+If you want to have a highly available setup, Praefect requires a third-party PostgreSQL database.
+A built-in solution is being [worked on](https://gitlab.com/gitlab-org/omnibus-gitlab/-/issues/5919).

-#### Standalone non HA PostgreSQL using Omnibus GitLab
+#### Praefect non-HA PostgreSQL standalone using Omnibus GitLab

 The following IPs will be used as an example:

 - `10.6.0.141`: PostgreSQL

-First, make sure to [install](https://about.gitlab.com/install/) the Linux GitLab package the node.
+First, make sure to [install](https://about.gitlab.com/install/) the Linux GitLab package in the Praefect PostgreSQL node.
 Following the steps, install the necessary dependencies from step 1, and add the GitLab package repository from step 2.
 When installing GitLab in the second step, do not supply the `EXTERNAL_URL` value.

-1. SSH in to the PostgreSQL node.
+1. SSH in to the Praefect PostgreSQL node.
 1. Create a strong password to be used for the Praefect PostgreSQL user.
 Take note of this password as `<praefect_postgresql_password>`.
 1. Generate the password hash for the Praefect PostgreSQL username/password pair.
 This assumes you will use the default username of `praefect` (recommended).
 The command will request the password `<praefect_postgresql_password>`